Environmental impact

 The most significant short-term impact to the marine environment and regional biodiversity associated with BW Offshore operations would be a significant oil spill event.

-All our assets perform scheduled annual oil spill response drills to test their responsiveness and preparedness for unplanned oil pollution events.
+All operating assets conduct scheduled annual oil spill response drills to test their responsiveness and preparedness for unplanned oil pollution events.
+These drills form part of a broader emergency response framework that includes vessel‑specific Shipboard Oil Pollution Emergency Plans, incident reporting processes and coordination mechanisms with authorities and external response organisations.

 All fleet planned effluent streams (produced water, sewage, engine room bilges, cooling water and food wastes) have been discharged within regulatory requirements and industry guidelines.
-Produced water discharges across the BW Offshore fleet are well within the World Banking Group guideline limit of 29ppm (parts per million) oil in water content (monthly average).
+Produced water discharges across the BW Offshore fleet are maintained within the World Bank Group guideline limit of 30 ppm oil-in-water content (monthly average), in line with all applicable local regulatory requirements.

-We are committed to ensuring all permissible effluents are minimised and comply with local regulatory requirements and industry guidelines.
+We are committed to seeing that all permissible effluents are minimised and comply with local regulatory requirements and industry guidelines.
 Asset integrity checks ensure the systems that control shipboard effluents are fully functional.

 Ship recycling